SpiritTheD3v/DDoS-Tools-by-SpiritD3v/README.md

 I reccomend using a VPN for DDoSing, I use Windscribe.

+I am not sure whether or not the IP DDoS works, but you'll have to find out for yourself.

 Thats it for now.
 Thanks for using my DDoS tool!